 The Netherlands is famous for its liberal culture, being flat as a pancake, and the amazing city of Amsterdam.
 Amsterdam attracts travelers from all over the world looking to experience everything the city has to offer.
 However, there’s much more to the Netherlands than Amsterdam.
 This article will explore the most famous landmarks in the Netherlands, both in Amsterdam and outside.

 We have traveled and written extensively about the Netherlands, and in particular about Amsterdam.
-Still, to make this article as complete as possible, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in the Netherlands.
+Still, to make this article as complete as possible, we have invited a few fellow bloggers to present some of their favorite landmarks in the Netherlands.

 famous landmarks Netherlands – Amsterdam